As used in this chapter

 (11) Service coordination services;

 (18) The above listed services do not comprise an exhaustive list of the type of services that may constitute early intervention services.
 Nothing in this paragraph prohibits the identification in the IFSP of another type of service as an early intervention service provided that it meets the criteria identified above.

-(T) "Early intervention system of payment provider" means an entity who is approved to provide early intervention services and is reimbursed for the services provided through a provider agreement with the Ohio department of health.
+(V) "Early intervention payor of last resort provider" means an entity who is approved to provide early intervention services and is reimbursed for the services provided through a provider agreement with the Ohio department of health.

 (1) At least one high-quality or moderate-quality impact study of the model finds favorable, statistically significant impacts in two or more of the eight outcome domains; or